Spider-Man: Across the Spider-Verse: Animation and design

+The film was animated by Sony Pictures Imageworks in Vancouver, with Michael Lasker serving as visual effects supervisor.
 Lord revealed that design work for new characters in the film had begun by November 2019, with comic book artist Kris Anka later revealing that he was serving as a character designer on the film.
 On June 9, 2020, the film's lead animator Nick Kondo announced that production had started.
 The different universes visited in the film were designed to look like they were each drawn by a different artist.
 Having learned new animation tools after working on The Mitchells vs. the Machines (2021) following the first Spider-Verse film, Lord and Miller ambitiously employed them to develop six different animation styles.
 The intent was to amaze the audience whenever the characters cross into a new environment so the film can accurately reflect its plot and the styles can generate various emotional backdrops.
 Earth-65, the home of Gwen Stacy, was designed to look like "impressionistic" watercolor paintings.
 The animation team created a simulator to generate this style and used a visual palette that reflects Gwen's emotions like a "three dimensional mood ring".
 According to co-director Justin K. Thompson, the reflection of her emotions through colors is inspired by a scene in 1950's Cinderella where her dress gets torn, and the environment reacts to that trauma.
 This style was also intended by Miller to remind the audience about the covers of the Spider-Gwen comic books.

 One of the two alternate Earths seen in the trailer was Earth-50101, which the crew nicknamed "Mumbattan" after Mumbai and Manhattan, due to that world being based on the one from Gotham Entertainment Group's Spider-Man: India comic book series.
 The other universe was Nueva York, the futuristic New York City from the Marvel 2099 world, was heavily influenced by Syd Mead's neo-futurist illustrations, which has an unfinished look.
 Also the works of artists Ron Cobb, John Bell, John Berkey, John Harris and Ralph McQuarrie were inspirations for the city's design, in addition to the architecture of Oscar Niemeyer.
-The city was created as a highly controlled environment reflecting Miguel's personality, and has an authoritarian, brutalist and minimalist style of design meant to represent a "clean, strong, unified, front-facing ideology".
+The city was created as a highly controlled environment reflecting Miguel O'Hara's personality, and has an authoritarian, brutalist and minimalist style of design meant to represent a "clean, strong, unified, front-facing ideology".
 But when going underground one realizes that it's a world that can't really be controlled.